Understanding the Writing Section of PSAT

 - Improving Paragraphs questions: This type of question is a blend of both types of questions mentioned above.
 You need to select the correct choice that will improve the logic, coherence, or organization in a passage.
 The passage is mostly an early draft of an essay, of which some parts need to be rewritten.
 The passage typically consists of 225 words.
 You need to read the passage carefully and then select the best answer for the questions that follow the passage.

-The PSAT Writing Section: Skills Tested
+Writing Section: Skills Tested

 - Managing word choice and grammatical relationships between words: You need to understand the relationship between words, including subject–verb agreement, pronouns, verb form, and tense.